Comics studies: Educational institutions

 In 2012, the University of Oregon offered the first Comics and Cartoon Studies minor in the United States.
-This Comic Studies program is currently directed by Benjamin Saunders.
+As of 2025, this program is directed by Benjamin Saunders.

+In the United Kingdom

+In Britain, growing interest in comics has led to the establishment of a center for comics studies, the Scottish Centre for Comics Studies (SCCS) at the University of Dundee in Scotland, launched 2014, and research is also done at the Comics Research Hub at the University of the Arts London, launched 2015.

 Teesside University began offering a BA in Comics and Graphic Novels in 2014, as well as an MA in Comics from 2018.
 They have since appointed a team of renowned comics practitioners including Fionnuala Doran, Julian Lawrence, Con Chrisoulis, Nigel Kitching and Tara McInerney.

-The University of Lancaster started offering a PhD degree in comics studies in 2015.
-The same year French comics studies scholar Benoît Peeters (a student of Roland Barthes) was appointed as the UK's first ever comics professor at Lancaster University.
+In 2015, French comics studies scholar Benoît Peeters (a student of Roland Barthes) was appointed as the UK's first ever comics professor at the University of Lancaster.

+The University began offering a PhD degree in comics studies that same year.

 Learned societies

 In addition to its presence in academic institutions, comics have also been studied in interdisciplinary learned society.
 The first US association dedicated to supporting the study of graphic narrative and sequential art was the Comics Studies Society (CSS), launched in 2014 at ICAF.
 Other anglophone societies that can be mentioned are British Consortium of Comics Scholars (BCCS, created in 2012 by Paul Davies), Scottish Centre for Comics Studies (SCCS) and Canadian Society for the Study of Comics (CSSC, created in October 2010 by Sylvain Rheault).

+Learned societies in Americas

+Canadian Society for the Study of Comics

-The CSSC, also known as Société Canadienne pour l'Étude de la Bande Dessinée (SCEBC), is a bilingual community of academics focused in Canadian scholars but open for international associates.
-Among other activities, CSSC/SCEBD organizes an academic conference during Toronto Comic Arts Festival.
+The first learned society about comics in American continent was the Canadian Society for the Study of Comics (CSSC), also known as Société Canadienne pour l'Étude de la Bande Dessinée (SCEBD).
+It is a bilingual community of academics focused in discuss all aspects of comics as an art form and cultural phenomenon founded in October 2010 by University of Regina professor Sylvain Rheault.

+Associação de Pesquisadores em Arte Sequencial

+Associação de Pesquisadores em Arte Sequencial (ASPAS, Association of Researchers in Sequential Art in Portuguese) was founded in Brazil on March 31, 2012 during the 1st National Forum of Researchers in Sequential Art (FNPAS), an event promoted in the city of Leopoldina, Minas Gerais.

+In addition to regular events, ASPAS also promotes various academic activities, such as the Meeting of Comic Artists with Trina Robbins, held in 2015 at Gibiteca Henfil, in São Paulo, and in 2017 at Federal University of Rio de Janeiro.